 In the Preview Changes dialog, select Apply.

+If you don't see the Suppress menu option in Solution Explorer, the violation is likely coming from build and not live analysis.
 The Error List displays diagnostics, or rule violations, from both live code analysis and build.
 Since the build diagnostics can be stale, for example, if you've edited the code to fix the violation but haven't rebuilt, you cannot suppress these diagnostics from the Error List.
-However, diagnostics from live analysis, or IntelliSense, are always up-to-date with current sources, and can be suppressed from the Error List.
-If the suppression option is disabled in the right-click, or context, menu, it's likely because you have one or more build diagnostics in your selection.
-To exclude the build diagnostics from your selection, switch the Error List source filter from Build + IntelliSense to Intellisense Only.
+Diagnostics from live analysis, or IntelliSense, are always up-to-date with current sources and can be suppressed from the Error List.
+To exclude build diagnostics from your selection, switch the Error List source filter from Build + IntelliSense to Intellisense Only.
 Then, select the diagnostics you want to suppress and proceed as described previously.

 When you build your project at the command line, rule violations appear in the build output if the following conditions are met: